gosh-sh/docs/docs/working-with-gosh/gosh-web/task.md

 **Manager** - the person who manages the Task execution process.

 !!! info
-    The number of authors, areviewers and managers is set at your choice.
+    The number of authors, a reviewers and managers is set at your choice.

 ![](../../images/gosh_web_Task_04_cost_distrb.jpg)